About this project

 Glen Skipper

-Glen is an accomplished visual artist and co-chair of the Rautāpatu Foundation.
-He specialises in climate-centric projects that integrate Mātauranga Māori to lead sustainable community initiatives.
-His work emphasises empowering indigenous food systems and nurturing cultural resilience within Aotearoa, blending traditional indigenous knowledge with artistic expression to inspire transformative change.
+Glen Skipper is an accomplished visual artist and co-chair of the Rautāpatu Foundation.
+He specialises in climate-centric projects that integrate mātauranga Māori to lead sustainable community initiatives.
+His work empowers Indigenous food systems and nurtures cultural resilience within Aotearoa, blending traditional Indigenous knowledge with artistic expression to inspire community transformation.

 Te Māhurehure, Te uri-o-tai, Ngāti Hinga, Ngāti Kuraia